Common Sense, Uncommon Sense: The Buddha’s Message

 Over 2,500 years ago, the Buddha chose a different approach.
 We could call it uncommon sense: meaning it was almost the opposite of how we commonly think.

-Here, Rinpoche gives an example of applying more uncommon sense.
+Here, Rinpoche gives an example of applying a more uncommon sense.
 He tells a story about giving a young couple who were non-Buddhists some advice.
-He reminded the couple and he reminds us that we never know when change will come.
+He reminded the couple and he reminds us that we never know when the change will come.
 Do we really know when our time together will be over?
 That’s why he advises couples to enjoy their time together and appreciate each other.
 Because if we die angry at each other or feeling hurt and sad, then that is not a very good death, is it?
 Dying with a smile seems much more sensible, right?
+When we remember impermanence we may naturally become kinder and more gentle with each other.

 Uncommon Sense: Impermanence isn’t All Bad News!